mtoan2111/Exttool/Readme.md

 ```

 2) Install other prerequisite.
 In this tutor, we use <a href="http://xmlsoft.org/" target="_blank">libxml2</a> for demo.
-Thus, some packages are used to use our tool and another packages are used to compile subject.
+Thus, some packages are used for our tool and another packages are used to compile subject.
+# Note: some packages can be different if you use other subject
 ```bash
 sudo apt-get update
 sudo apt-get install python-dev